astronomer/astro-cli/README.md

 Run `astro dev start` to start a local version of airflow on your machine.
 This will spin up a few locally running docker containers - one for the airflow scheduler, one for the webserver, and one for postgres.
 (Run `docker ps` to verify)

+## Requirements

+The CLI interacts with Docker or Podman in order to run `astro dev` commands, and the minimum supported versions for them are as following:
+Docker Engine: 1.13.1
+Podman: 3.1.0

 ## Help

 The CLI includes a help command, descriptions, as well as usage info for subcommands.